fls-bioinformatics-core/auto_process_ngs/docs/source/icell8.rst

    Set using the ``-c`` option on the command line, or via ``[icell8] contaminant_conf_file`` in the configuration file.

+ * **Quality filtering of barcode and UMI sequences**: by default read pairs are *not* removed if the associated barcode or UMI sequences don't meet the appropriate quality criteria.

+   To turn on quality filtering, specify the ``-q``/``--quality_filter`` option (nb there is no equivalent parameter in the configuration file).

 Runtime environment
 ~~~~~~~~~~~~~~~~~~~